-Here are a few types of food and drink that help get rid of bad breat.
+Here are a few types of food and drink that help get rid of bad breath:

 Water is not only necessary to keep our bodies running healthy- it also has the added benefit of helping to control bad breath.
 Staying hydrated helps all your systems run as they should – including the inside of our mouths.
 Water also helps in saliva production which naturally helps rid your mouth and teeth of the bacteria that gathers there.
-If you want some variation from drinking water try a cup of green tea.
-With the polyphenols naturally in green tea – it is a great antioxidant that also help fighting orla bacteria.
+If you want some variation from drinking water, try a cup of green tea.
+With the polyphenols naturally in green tea – it is a great antioxidant that also help fight oral bacteria.

 Before you reach for that pack of gum, or artificial mint- please remember that there is plenty you can find in nature or your cupboard to help you.